carlolsen/FloorLocation/README.md

 # FloorLocation

-Excel Demo
+This is a demo to add, update, and delete rows from an Excel spreadsheet.

-This is a demo to add, update, and delete rows from the Excel spreadsheet.
+It uses .NET CORE MVC 7 and EPPlus

-It uses .NET CORE MVC 7 and EPPlus https://www.nuget.org/packages/EPPlus/
+https://www.nuget.org/packages/EPPlus/